-Composition of the executive committee
+Composition of the Executive Committee

 Ulrich Spiesshofer

 Chief Executive Officer

-Corporate Officers Division Presidents Region Presidents

-Timo Ihamuotila Claudio Facchin Frank Duggan

-Chief Financial Officer Power Grids Europe

-Jean-Christophe Deslarzes Tarak Mehta Chunyuan Gu

-Chief Human Resources Officer Electrification Products Asia, Middle East & Africa

-Diane de Saint Victor Peter Terwiesch Greg Scheu

-General Counsel Industrial Automation Americas

-Sami Atiya

-Robotics and Motion
+Corporate Officers Division Presidents Region Presidents Timo Ihamuotila Tarak Mehta Frank Duggan Chief Financial Officer Electrification Products Europe Jean-Christophe Deslarzes Sami Atiya Chunyuan Gu Chief Human Resources Officer Robotics and Motion Asia, Middle East & Africa Diane de Saint Victor Peter Terwiesch Greg Scheu General Counsel Industrial Automation Americas Claudio Facchin Power Grids

-Executive committee Responsibilities and organization
+Executive Committee responsibilities and organization

 The Board has delegated the executive management of ABB to the CEO.
-The CEO, and under his direction, the other members of the Executive Committee are responsible for ABB's overall business and affairs and day-to-day management.
+The CEO and, under his direction, the other members of the Executive Committee are responsible for ABB's overall business and affairs and day-to-day management.
 The CEO reports to the Board regularly, and whenever extraordinary circumstances so require, on the course of ABB's business and financial performance and on all organizational and personnel matters, transactions and other issues material to the Group.
 Each member of the Executive Committee is appointed and discharged by the Board.

-Members of the Executive Committee (at December 31, 2017):
+Members of the Executive Committee (at December 31, 2018):

 Ulrich Spiesshofer was appointed Chief Executive Officer in September 2013 and has been a member of the Executive Committee since 2005.
-From January 2010 to September 2013, Mr. Spiesshofer was the Executive Committee member responsible for the Discrete Automation and Motion division.
-He joined ABB in November 2005, as the Executive Committee member responsible for Corporate Development.
+From January 2010 to September 2013, Mr. Spiesshofer was Head of the Discrete Automation and Motion division.
+He joined ABB in November 2005 as Head of Corporate Development.
 From 2002 until he joined ABB, he was senior partner and global head of operations practice at Roland Berger AG (Switzerland).
 From 1991 to 2002, he held various management positions with A.T.
 Kearney Ltd. and its affiliates.
 Mr. Spiesshofer was born in 1964 and is a Swiss and German citizen.

 Timo Ihamuotila was appointed Chief Financial Officer and member of the Executive Committee in April 2017.
-From 2009 to 2016, Mr. Ihamuotila was the Chief Financial Officer and Executive Vice President of the Nokia Corporation (Finland).
+From 2009 to 2016, Mr. Ihamuotila was chief financial officer and an executive vice president of the Nokia Corporation (Finland).
 From 1999 to 2009, he held various senior roles with Nokia.
 Mr. Ihamuotila was born in 1966 and is a Finnish citizen.

 Jean-Christophe Deslarzes was appointed Chief Human Resources Officer and member of the Executive Committee in November 2013.
-In April 2015, he was elected to the board of directors of the Adecco Group (Switzerland).
-From 2010 through 2013, he was the Chief Human Resources and Organization Officer of the Carrefour Group (France).
-From 2008 to 2010 he was President and CEO of the Downstream Aluminum Businesses of Rio Tinto (Canada).
-He was Senior Vice President Human Resources of Alcan Inc. (Canada) from 2006-2008 and in addition he co-led the integration of Rio Tinto and Alcan from 2007 to 2008.
+He is a member of the board of directors of Adecco Group AG (Switzerland).
+From 2010 through 2013, he was the chief human resources and organization officer of the Carrefour Group (France).
+From 2008 to 2010 he was the president and chief executive officer of the Downstream Aluminum Businesses of Rio Tinto (Canada).
+He was senior vice president human resources of Alcan Inc. (Canada) from 2006-2008 and in addition he co-led the integration of Rio Tinto and Alcan from 2007 to 2008.
 From 1994 to 2006, he held various human resources and management roles with Alcan Inc. Mr. Deslarzes was born in 1963 and is a Swiss citizen.

 Diane de Saint Victor was appointed General Counsel, Company Secretary and member of the Executive Committee in January 2007.
-She is also a member of the board of directors of the American Chamber of Commerce (France).
+She is a member of the board of directors of the American Chamber of Commerce (France).
 From 2013 to 2017, she was a non-executive director of Barclays plc and Barclays Bank plc (both U.K.).
 From 2004 to 2006, she was general counsel of the Airbus Group (France/Germany).
 From 2003 to 2004, she was general counsel of SCA Hygiene Products (Germany).
 From 1993 to 2003, she held various legal positions with Honeywell International (France/Belgium).
 From 1988 to 1993, she held various legal positions with General Electric (U.S.).
 Ms. de Saint Victor was born in 1955 and is a French citizen.